Materials Management with SAP

 (Back to ToC.)

-SAP’s ERP Offerings for Materials Management
+SAP’s Offerings for Materials Management

 SAP currently maintains two expansive ERPs (oftentimes referred to as “business suites”) for its customers.
 Both SAP ERP and SAP S/4HANA provide users the ability to perform MM tasks.